My Operating Principles

 What’s the inspiration for my operating principles?

 Ray Dalio.
 His book Principles was a formative read for me.
-It revealed the importance of diving deeper - inwards - to discover the roots of myself, other people and the world as it is.
+I guess I read it at the right time.
+It revealed the importance of diving deeper, inwards, to discover the roots of myself, other people and the world as it is.

 Most, if not all of my operating principles come from Uncle Ray’s equation for how to live a good life: